Errors

 Logging errors

 Log the entire problem document plus the X-Request-ID response header.
-Don’t strip detail or instance — they’re the most useful fields when debugging later.
+Don’t strip code or detail — they’re the most useful fields when debugging later.
 Don’t log the API key.

 A minimal log entry looks like: